Tableau If Statement

 • If the condition is TRUE, then Performing Good will be returned

-• If it is FALSE, Bad Performance will store in the IfElse Exam field
+• If it is FALSE, Bad Performance will be stored in the IfElse Exam field

-Code that we used for this Tableau if else Statement contains is
+The code that we used for this if else Statement contains is

 IF(SUM([Profit]) > 0) THEN 'Performing Good'